kks32/phd-thesis-template/README.md

 phd-thesis-template
 ===================
-> A PhD thesis LaTeX template for Cambridge University, based on Krishna Kumar's King's latex course, CUED V1.1 Template by H. Banderi, and Cambridge Computer Laboratry Template.
+> A PhD thesis LaTeX template for Cambridge University, based on Krishna Kumar's King's latex course, CUED V1.1 Template by H. Banderi, and Cambridge Computer Laboratory Template.

 ### Build your thesis
 The template supports PDF, DVI and PS formats.
 All three formats can be generated